xtdb/xtdb/docs/phase_2.md

 We want to be able to record where data came from, and likely also issue queries about this.
 This is most easily done by adding system entities on write in various ways, connected to the transacted entities, but which can still be queried using regular queries.
+In theory this can be done totally on top of the current API, as the provenance meta data is just other entities.

+It also leads to the question if we should or need to provide this directly as a feature, or just have the ability to do so?
+It can be as simple as adding a provenance document to the transaction with meta data about the other documents in the transaction.
+If necessary, help with this could be provided in a higher level API.

-If we support transaction functions or rule engine features generating new data, this would also need to be tracked.
+If we support transaction functions or rule engine features generating
+    new data, this would also need to be tracked.
 In the extreme case, one should then be able to see the entire chain of data (and rules) that lead to the creation of a specific entity version.